Zuehlke/software-engineering-corner/drafts/fpga-digital-twins.md

 We could now start the same way as our poor friends a thousand years ago did.
 We would start up our VHDL code machines, carve lines after lines, create a super solid foundation to receive ethernet frames, have the PLLs[<sup>5</sup>](#glossary) lock and the data passing through the device with line speed and no bit-errors.
-This is a time consuming tasks, as everything has to be aligned with the hardware already and the hardware specific properties of the target environment resp. the evaluation board.
+This is a time-consuming tasks, as everything must be aligned with the hardware already and the hardware specific properties of the target environment resp. the evaluation board.
-Three weeks in the project and the led is blinking on the evaluation board, and the VHDL testbench features a few testcases to prove the UDP filter works.
+Three weeks in the project and the LED is blinking on the evaluation board, and the VHDL testbench features a few testcases to prove the UDP filter works.
 So far so good.
 Now, while trying to test the device with our noble customers, we find out that not only IPv4 but also IPv6 shall be supported.
 Additionally, as soon as we hooked up our prototype to the test network in the hospital for the first field tests, random ARP frames would pass the filter unharmed, as the payload data by coincidence matches the destination port comparison.